Documentation Index

 remote_path | The remote path where the flow specification should be pushed. |

-to the remote path f/flows/test
+path/to/local/flow.yaml to the remote path f/flows/test.

-Argument | Description |
+| Argument | Description |

 path | The path of the flow to be created. |